-In Q2, EMX executed an Exploration and Option to Purchase Agreement with Kennecott for the Superior West project.
+EMX executed an Exploration and Option to Purchase Agreement with Kennecott for the Superior West project in 2015.
 Kennecott may earn a 100% interest in the project by completing US\$5.5 million in exploration expenditures and making cash payments totaling US\$1,149,187, after which EMX will retain a 2% NSR in addition to annual AMR and certain project milestone payments.
-During Q3 and Q4, EMX conducted partner funded geologic mapping, geochemical sampling, geophysical surveying, and drill permitting work programs on the project.